LukeDonmoyer/yada-web/README.md

 ## Contributing

 This repository will not be maintained past April 2021.
-Any contributions are welcome.
+Any contributions are welcome including additional datastore implementations.

-### Recommended contributions

-- Change firestore datastore implementation to sync only portions of data from loggers/equipments to reduce memory footprint